Louise of Sweden: Crown Princess of Denmark

 On 10 August 1869, the newlyweds made their entrance into Copenhagen, where they received a warm welcome.
 In Denmark, Louise became known as Louise rather than Lovisa.
-As their residence, the couple was awarded Frederick VIII's Palace, an 18th century palace which forms part of the Amalienborg Palace complex in central Copenhagen.
+As their residence, the couple was awarded Frederik VIII's Palace, an 18th century palace which forms part of the Amalienborg Palace complex in central Copenhagen.
 As their country residence they received Charlottenlund Palace, located on the shores of Øresund Strait 10 kilometers north of Copenhagen.
 Here they had a refuge far away from court life at Amalienborg and here several of their children were born.
 Frederick and Louise had eight children between 1870 and 1890: Prince Christian (the later King Christian X of Denmark), Prince Charles (the later King Haakon VII of Norway), Princess Louise, Prince Harald, Princess Ingeborg, Princess Thyra, Prince Gustav and Princess Dagmar.
 Due to the many children, Charlottenlund Palace was rebuilt to accommodate the large family, and in 1880-81 the palace was expanded with a dome and two side wings.

 Louise had a difficult time during her long period as Crown Princess of Denmark, although she became very popular with the public.
 She was considered intelligent with an ability to act popularly and effortlessly at official functions, where she was described as majestic and impressive.
 However, she became unpopular within the Danish court and royal family, and the marriage did not result in the desired improvement of the relationship between the Danish and Swedish royal houses.
 On the contrary, Louise experienced ostracism within the royal family, which was dominated by her mother-in-law, Queen Louise.
 She was not liked by her mother-in-law and sisters-in-law, and her husband was too timid to give her any support against his mother and sisters.
 Only with her youngest sister-in-law, Princess Thyra, did she have a good relationship.
 Her personality and frank nature did not fit in with the Danish royal court, where her cheeky straightforwardness could provoke consternation.
 On one occasion, when her mother-in-law saw her dressed in a Parisian evening gown and disapprovingly ordered her to change her hair style, Louise answered in the same informal way as she was used to in Sweden: “Take it easy, Pedersen!”.
 This incident caused Queen Louise to order her and Frederick to leave the country for three months.
 Crown Princess Louise told Swedish visitor Fritz von Dardel that her mother-in-law tried to place her in the shadows even in ceremonial situations when her presence was required: on one occasion, the Queen had turned down a request from Uppsala University students to sing for the Crown Princess.
 When Dardel asked for the reason, Louise replied: "Out of jealousy, of course".